seeq12/seeq-connector-sdk-java/README.md

 Before doing anything else, we recommend that you build the connector template and ensure that it is fully working with your private system.

-From the `java` directory, execute the `build` command.
+From the root directory, execute the `build` command.
 This command will download dependencies from the web, so make sure you have a good internet connection.
 If it fails for some (non-obvious) reason, email the output (including the error message) to [support@seeq.com](mailto:support@seeq.com).